 If something comes up that affects the entire district, Ward or town, you'll still receive it.

-Yes.
+Yes, you are able to opt out of a topic for a specific place.
 An example is if you have saved your work address (where, for example, you don't want to receive recycling reminders) and your home address (where you do want to receive recycling reminders).

 The only response available at this stage is a thumbs up "thanks".
 Future enhancements will allow more detailed responses.

 The app requires either a wifi connection or mobile data to receive posts.
 If you are not in a wifi zone and don't have your mobile data on, you won't receive new posts until you are connected again.